-- Families that have been designated as eligible for assistance under HUD's Disaster Housing Assistance Program (DHAP).
-50 points - Referrals of disabled persons referred by Living Arrangements for the Developmentally Disabled (LADD) up to 150 referrals.
-35 points - Referrals of disabled persons referred by the Center for Independent Living Options (CILO) up to 75 referrals.
-35 points - HUD funded Family Unification Program (FUP) Voucher 35 points - Canceled voucher preference for applicant families whose vouchers were recalled due to insufficient funding.
-75 points - Displaced preference for voucher families who have been terminated from the program as a result of insufficient funding.
-85 points - Displaced preference for Asset Management/LIPH families in a hard to house situation or RAD conversion of AM/LIPH unit or due to demo/disposition of units.
-80 points - Referral from Asset Management/LIPH when a family or individual cannot behoused because of extenuating circumstances.
-45 points - Referral from Strategies to End Homelessness up to 750 referrals.
-30 points - Veteran preference.
-35 points - Youths aging out of foster care age 18-24: Youth who can verify that they were residents of a state-run foster care system within twelve months of the onset of adulthood or emancipation up to 60 referrals.
-30 points
+- Families that have been designated as eligible for assistance under HUD's Disaster Housing Assistance Program (DHAP). \\ 50 points - Referrals of disabled persons referred by Living Arrangements for the Developmentally Disabled (LADD) up to 150 referrals. \\35 points - Referrals of disabled persons referred by the Center for Independent Living Options (CILO) up to 75 referrals. \\ 35 points - HUD funded Family Unification Program (FUP) Voucher \\ 35 points - Canceled voucher preference for applicant families whose vouchers were recalled due to insufficient funding. \\75 points - Displaced preference for voucher families who have been terminated from the program as a result of insufficient funding. \\ 85 points - Displaced preference for Asset Management/LIPH families in a hard to house situation or RAD conversion of AM/LIPH unit or due to demo/disposition of units. \\ 80 points - Referrals for Temporary and/or Permanent Relocation assistance from Asset Management Services, RAD or Non-RAD unit. \\80 points - Referral from Asset Management/LIPH when a family or individual cannot be housed because of extenuating circumstances. \\80 points - Referral from Strategies to End Homelessness up to 1150 referrals. \\ 30 points - Veteran preference.
+35 points - Referrals for Youths aging out of foster care age 18-24: Youth referred for assistance by Lighthouse Youth Services or Hamilton County Job and Family Services who were residents of a state-run foster care system within twelve months of the onset of adulthood or emancipation up to 100 referrals. \\ 30 points - Youths aging out of foster care age 18-24: Youth who can verify that they were residents of a state-run foster care system within twelve months of the onset of adulthood or emancipation up to 100 referrals. \\ 30 points - Referral of homeless families from Cincinnati Public Schools up to 25 referrals. \\ 32 points - Mainstream Preference Referrals or direct applications from families who are composed of one or more non-elderly person with disabilities (which may include additional members who are not non-elderly persons with disabilities) who are:

-- Referral of persons evicted from market rate housing up to 50 referrals.
-30 points - Mainstream Preference Referrals or direct applications from families who are composed of one or more non-elderly person with disabilities (which may include additional members who are not non-elderly persons with disabilities) who are: - Transitioning out of institutional and other segregated settings - At serious risk of institutionalization - Currently experiencing homelessness - Previously experienced homelessness and currently a client in a permanent supportive housing or rapid rehousing project or at risk of experiencing homelessness up to referrals.
-40 points - Foster Youth Independence Initiative: The population eligible to be assisted with funding under this notice are youth certified by Ohio Jobs and Family Services as meeting the following conditions: - Has attained at least 18 years and not more than 24 years of age; - Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; and - Is homeless^[1] or is at risk of becoming homeless^[2].
-40 points
+- Transitioning out of institutional and other segregated settings - At serious risk of institutionalization - Currently experiencing homelessness - Previously experienced homelessness and currently a client in a permanent supportive housing or rapid rehousing project or at risk of experiencing homelessness up to referrals. \\40 points - Foster Youth Independence Initiative: The population eligible to be assisted with funding under this notice are youth certified by Ohio Jobs and Family Services as meeting the following conditions: - Has attained at least 18 years and not more than 24 years of age; - Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; and - Is homeless[1] or is at risk of becoming homeless[2]. \\ 40 points

 [1] Homeless refers to the population included in the definition of this term at 24 CFR 578.3.
-2 At Risk of Becoming Homeless means the population defined as "At Risk of Homelessness" at 24 CFR 576.2.
+At Risk of Becoming Homeless means the population defined as "At Risk of Homelessness" at 24 CFR 576.2.

-Referrals will be accepted from CMHA Special Admissions, Mainstream, Asset Management/LIPH, DHAP, HUD funded FUP, Youths aging out of foster care FUP, Foster Youth Independence Initiative; LADD, HUD VASH, Strategies to End Homelessness, CILO and for regardless of whether a family is on the regular voucher wait list, regardless of whether the regular CMHA voucher wait list is open or closed, consistent with 24 CFR 982.206 (c).
+\\\\ Referrals will be accepted from CMHA Special Admissions, Mainstream, Asset Management/LIPH, Asset Management Services, Relocation, DHAP, HUD funded FUP, Youths aging out of foster care, FUP, Foster Youth Independence Initiative; LADD, HUD VASH, Strategies to End Homelessness, CILO and Cincinnati Public Schools regardless of whether a family is on the regular voucher wait list, regardless of whether the regular CMHA tenant based voucher wait list is open or closed, consistent with 24 CFR 982.206 (c).